Cambridge line: 1846–1850: Beginnings of the railway

 However the Royston and Hitchin Railway had more success: on 14 August 1848 it obtained an act of Parliament, the Royston and Hitchin Railway Amendment (Shepreth Extension) Act 1848 (11 & 12 Vict. c. cxix) to extend its line from Royston to Shepreth, joining the Cambridge to Bedford branch there.
 If the Eastern Counties failed to construct its Cambridge to Bedford line in a reasonable time, the R&HR would have power to build the line itself.

 Construction of the Royston and Hitchin Railway was not difficult and not expensive, and the 12 3/4 miles from Hitchin junction to Royston were opened on 21 October 1850.
 The route was hilly and the line had a series of gradients.
 Beyond Royston the line, still under construction, was also beset by gradients, one as steep as 1 in 100.
 The line served a purely agricultural district, but a connecting bus service ran between Royston and Cambridge.

+There was a condition in the Eastern Counties (Cambridge to Bedford Railway) Act 1847 which forced the ECR to open its extension from Cambridge to Shepreth without any delay.
+The line was in length between Shelford Junction and Shepreth, where it met the R&HR's line with an end-on design.
+As of July 1851, Robert Laffan reported that the Shepreth Branch Railway was complete from east of Shepreth to near Shelford railway station, creating a completed route from London to Cambridge via Hitchin.
+However, the Shepreth Branch Railway was only a single track and Laffan urged it to be doubled; the ability for the railway to be doubled had been incorporated into the original design.